megayuchi/VH_SDK/README.md

 ## Game Resources
 This repository does not contain any resources from the game.<br>
-Therefore, you must copy the Data_Pak folder of VOXEL HORIZON downloaded from Steam to this project folder.<br>
 The contents of the VH_SDK\VOXEL_HORIZON\App\Data_Pak\ folder are empty.<br>
 Copy the files and folders in the **VOXEL_HORIZON\App\Data_Pak\** folder downloaded from steam to the **VH_SDK\VOXEL_HORIZON\App\Data_Pak\**.<br>